thinkyhead/Marlin/config/Elegoo/Neptune-2/README.md

 9. Click the Check on the confirmation screen
 10. reboot your machine
 11. Click the calibration touchpoints again if they come up
+12. Remove the SD Card from your machine

 ## (Optional, but recommended) PID AUTOTUNE your machine.